Teeth whitening scammers must pay £1.6m

 The family appeared in Caernarfon Crown Court for a proceeds of crime hearing, which recovers the profits of a crime.

-The court heard at that the trio from Cheshire own a number of properties having allegedly made £2.5m from selling the dangerous product.
+The court heard that the trio owned a number of properties having allegedly made £2.5m from selling the dangerous product.

 Hydrogen peroxide is a bleaching agent and can be used to brighten teeth in small amounts, but can lead to enamel and nerve damage if too much is present.